MaxiKlth/Backward-Foreward-Sweep-Method/README.md

 3. Call the `identifyGridCongestion` method to start the analysis process.
 4. In default mode the `energyValues`are randomly assigned - send the corrent `energyValues`accordingly.
 5. The `currentValues`are at the moment not written into a file or the console.
 If you want to so, please implement it.
+6. If based on that the `energyValues` are recalculated (e.g. by using ADMM), the code provides the possible to calculate again the `afterMatching`

 ## Usage
 The main functionalities of the class are: